quaidsage/quaidsage/README.md

-# Hi there 👋 I'm Quaid Sage
+#             I'm Quaid Sage 👋

 ## ✨ About me
-about me section
+I am a third year software engineering student studying at The University of Auckland.

 ## ⌨ Skills / Tech Stack
 ### Languages:

 ### Technologies: